saxenavaibhav/AWS-SAA-C02-Course/README.md

 - Default VPC (One default VPC per region, created by AWS, less flexible)
 - Custom VPC (Can have many custom VPCs which are all private by default).
 Can be linked to other VPX.

+VPC's are created within an AWS account (in a specific AWS region).
+A region can have multiple custom VPC's created within it.
+Unless you configure otherwise, there is no way for a VPC to communicate outside its private network.

 ![Optional Text](./images/vpc1.png)

 #### Default VPC Facts

 VPC CIDR - defines start and end ranges of the VPC.
+Everything inside that VPC uses CIDR range of the VPC.
 Custom VPC can have multiple IP ranges but IP CIDR of a default VPC is always: **172.31.0.0/16**

 A region can have multiple AZ, each being an independent pool of infrastructure.
-The way a VPC provides  resilience is that it can be sub-divided into Subnets. each subnet inside a VPC is located inside one AZ.
+The way a VPC provides  resilience is that it can be sub-divided into Subnets.
+Each subnet inside a VPC is located inside one AZ.
 This is set on creation and can never be changed.
 Default VPC is configured to have one subnet in each AZ in the region by default.
 Each of thse subnets use a part of the range of IP addresses in CIDR range.
-Tehy can't overlap.
+They can't overlap.
 Each subnet will also define IP ranges that any private services inside that will use.

 So the way a VPC achieves resilience is by geting deployed to a region and is broken down into subnets.
-Each subnet is isnide one AZ.
+Each subnet is inside one AZ.
 If one AZ fails, the subnet in that AZ also fails.
 Other subnets located in other AZ will continue to operate normally.

-- One VPC per region - can be removed and recreated.
+- One default VPC per region - can be removed and recreated.
 - Default VPC CIDR is always 172.31.0.0./16.
 Can't be changed.
-The number of IP Addresses available in default VPC is fairly large as it uses /16 range.
+The number of IP Addresses available in default VPC is fairly large as it uses /16 CIDR range.
-- A smaller /30 subnet is created in each AZ in the region.
+- A smaller /20 subnet is created in each AZ in the region.

 NOTE: Higher the CIDR /number is (16, 20 etc), smaller the network is. (e.g. /17 is half the size of /16).
 Two /17's will fit into a /16, sixteen /20 subnets can fit into one /16.

-- With a VPC you are provided an Internet Gateway whichallows the VPC to connect to internet and vice versa, a security group and NACL.
+- With a VPC you are provided an Internet Gateway which allows the VPC to connect to internet and vice versa, a VPC security group and NACL.
 - By default anything placed in a default VPC is assigned a public IPv4 address.

 In general do not use the Default VPC in a region because it is not flexible.